 Bereavement Service or Service of Remembering

-Each year this service is held on the Saturday nearest to Christmas Eve, at 4.00pm, and those who have lost loved ones during the year are invited to attend.
+Each year this service is held in December at 4.00pm, and those who have lost loved ones during the year are invited to attend.

 The purpose of the service is to provide an opportunity in the busy run up to

 Christmas for those who would like to take a short ‘time out’ to remember those they love who will not be with them at Christmas.